Bus Rapid Transit System Peshawar

 BRT Peshawar | ZU Peshawar | Metro Bus Peshawar

 Zu Peshawar is the name of the BRT System of Peshawar.
 The name Zu was chosen because it means “Let’s go Peshawar!” in Pushto.
-On the logo, there is a clear reference to the petals of a flower, relating it with Peshawar, known as “the city of flowers”.
-The colors – marron and green – represent human warmth and the idea of an environmentally friendly system.
+On the logo, there is a clear reference to the petals of a flower, relating it to Peshawar, known as “the city of flowers”.
+The colors – maroon and green – represent human warmth and the idea of an environmentally friendly system.

-What are Benefits of introducing a BRT System in Peshawar?
+What are the Benefits of introducing a BRT System in Peshawar?

 - Reduced travel times for users of public transport;

 - Safer and a more comfortable means of travel;

 - More friendly means of travel for women and children;

 - Will allow for an improved environment for passengers with limited mobility;

 - Improve land values along the BRT Corridor and promote economic development; and

 - Enhance the city’s outlook and reputation.